nnh242/100-days-of-code/log.md

 **Thoughts**: Python is interesting and more defined than JavaScript.
 I feel that Python, Django, Ruby and JavaScript are in the same cluster, I think this way ... very similiar to the Python's syntax.
 JavaScript hoisting, scopes and closures always baffle me.

 **Link to Work**: [Python notes](https://github.com/nnh242/learning-python)

+### Day 32:

+**Today's Progress**: taking it easy with FreeCodeCamp materials and really go back to the basics.
+Mainly I am curious what the self-taught folks are using to learn.
+I first found this site in 2016 but opted to go to a bootcamp for full concentration in HTML, CSS and JS.
+It also turns out that the bootcamp does not go into the details of syntax like in the freeCodeCamp curriculum which may need updating to ES6.

+**Thoughts**: I am super burned out from going to meetups, applying for jobs and holding my day job as an accountant this past week.
+It takes a lot to always be positive and say great things about myself to attract employers while having 3-4 rejections/week for not having enough experience as a full stack developer or that some positions want 3-5 years of experience while I have 1.